 Assistant Superintendent of Police in the Offinso District (ASP) Joseph Tei educated the participants on violent extremism.
 According to him, violent extremism refers to the activity of individuals or groups conducting acts by any means to express views that justify terrorist violence.
 This includes people who encourage people to engage in terrorist acts.
 Eg of such groups are; Al shabab, ISIS, Taliban, Boko haram.

 He went on to say that no nation can progress without security.
 He said individual security should be their first responsibility before the national one.
 He said Terrorism and Violent Extremism remain an increasingly high threat to the economy, and that the military operations and security measures alone are not enough to defeat terrorism and extremism attacks.

 He went on to say that politics is one of the major causes of violence and admonished the participants to tolerate each other’s views especially the politicians.
 He then talked against vigilantism saying that it is now a criminal offence punishable by law.

-ASP Joseph went ahead to talk about the preventive measures of this violent extremism.
+ASP Joseph went ahead to talk on the preventive measures of these violent extremism.
 These measures are; Community surveillance, Awareness creation at worship centers, possible signs of radicalization, Neighborhood watch/community patrol, and what to do during an attack.